bill-habermaas/example-buf-rust-golang-grpc-example/README.md

 ### Running the client

-Run the client through cargo,
+Run the client through cargo from the project directory.

 ```shell
 cargo run -r --bin client
 ```
-For testing the connection use the script ./runbuf.sh
+For testing the connection use the buf curl script ./runbuf.sh